 Key questions do consider: Do you want an internationally recognized training that you can use all over the world?
 Do you need help with your job search?
-Are you going to receive a premiere training that will give you the confidence you need to run a classroom overseas?
+Are you going to receive a premiere training that will give you the confidence you need to run a classroom overseas or online?

 If yes, you need to invest in a professional-level TEFL certification.
 Imagine your TEFL provider like a university and your TEFL course just like a college class.
 Your TEFL class must be taught by a university-level instructor, and internationally accredited.
 So when you see month-long TEFL classes for $200 or even $500, you should immediately be skeptical.
 Imagine even the cost of employing a university-level instructor to teach a month-long class.

-Bottom line - you get what you pay for in the industry of TEFL certification and teaching English abroad.
-Invest in a TEFL provider that cares about you, guides you through the process of teaching English abroad, and one that providers a top-of-the-line TEFL training class.
+Bottom line - you get what you pay for in the TEFL certification industry.
+Invest in a TEFL provider that cares about you, guides you through the process of getting a teaching job (either abroad or online), and one that providers a top-of-the-line TEFL training course.

 Here are 3 Key Factors to Consider When Evaluating the Cost of a TEFL Class: